0xSpaceShard/starknet-devnet/README.md

 ## Development - Unused dependencies

-Run the unused dependency checker with:
+To check for unused dependencies, run:

 ```
 ./scripts/check_unused_deps.sh
 ```

-If you think something is a false-positive (i.e. isn't unused), check [here](https://github.com/bnjbvr/cargo-machete#false-positives).
+If you think this reports a dependency as a false-positive (i.e. isn't unused), check [here](https://github.com/bnjbvr/cargo-machete#false-positives).

 ## Development - Testing